cortside/shoppingcart-web/docs/completed/PHASE4_PLAN.md

 Per Functional Requirements Section 6.2:

-- [ ] When I view the Cart page, I see all items I've added with correct quantities
+- [x] When I view the Cart page, I see all items I've added with correct quantities
-- [ ] When I change an item's quantity, the subtotal updates immediately
+- [x] When I change an item's quantity, the subtotal updates immediately
-- [ ] When I remove an item, it disappears from the cart and subtotal updates
+- [x] When I remove an item, it disappears from the cart and subtotal updates
-- [ ] The subtotal correctly sums all (unit price × quantity)
+- [x] The subtotal correctly sums all (unit price × quantity)
-- [ ] "Proceed to Checkout" button navigates to `/checkout`
+- [x] "Proceed to Checkout" button navigates to `/checkout`
-- [ ] Empty cart shows "Your cart is empty" with link to catalog
+- [x] Empty cart shows "Your cart is empty" with link to catalog
-- [ ] Cart persists when I close and reopen the browser (within 7 days)
+- [x] Cart persists when I close and reopen the browser (within 7 days)
-- [ ] Header shows current cart item count
+- [x] Header shows current cart item count
-- [ ] Layout is responsive on mobile, tablet, desktop
+- [x] Layout is responsive on mobile, tablet, desktop
-- [ ] ESLint passes with no errors
+- [x] ESLint passes with no errors (only pre-existing warnings from Catalog page)

 ## Risks and Mitigations